meyerjac/ping-pong/README.md

 #### This Ping-Pong project will manipulate user input, 8/18/16

-#### By Jackson Meyer
+#### By Jackson Meyer, 8/25/2016

 ## Description

-The purpose of this app is to take a number input from a user and manipulate it based on a set of commands and then return the number as a string with certain numbers removed.
-It is to show an understanding for the backend and frontend logic
+The purpose of this app is to take a any number from user input and manipulate it based on a set of commands and then return the number as a string with certain numbers removed.
+It is to show an understanding for the backend and front-end logic.

 ## Setup/Installation Requirements

 * This is a web application, just open the index file in current browser window.
-Also a link of our project can be found here:
+Also a link of our project can be found here: https://meyerjac.github.io/ping-pong/

 ## Known Bugs